 We fit your systems for your people, and bring in hands to be your founder proxies and support team, flexing functions as needed.

-The work habits your people have compound the tools and rules.
+Your team's work habits compound have an outsized effect on your operations.
 We fit your systems for your people.

 oAT has introduced me to an amazing group of generalists who are continuing to share with me new perspectives and innovative ways of thinking.
 Having struggled to find where I fit in professionally, I’ve found a welcoming home among these brilliant colleagues.